Windows Phone sales to "ramp quickly": Microsoft CEO

-Google's Android and Apple's iPhone devices dominate the smartphone market.
+Google's (GOOG.O) Android and Apple's (AAPL.O) iPhone devices dominate the smartphone market.
 However, Microsoft unveiled its Windows 8 products 10 days ago and Ballmer said that expects sales of Windows Phone to grow fast.

 "With the work we have done with Nokia, HTC, Samsung and others ... there is now an opportunity to create really a strong third participant in the smartphone market," he said in Tel Aviv at Microsoft's first Windows 8 launch outside the United States.